Sureshvarma4599/users-client-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.8.

 ## Development server
+Do `npm i` for installing dependencies
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+# Note
+`environment.ts` file has direct access to deployed link you can replace it with local port of backend while testing

 ## Code scaffolding